deril/jewish-bot-c/README.md

 - weekday - current day of week (in Europe, Kiev timezone)
 - timein - gets time at specific location
 - ball - ask Magic Ball a question
-- lunch - get lunch data for today
-- setlunch - save your name as default for lunches (PM only)
 - weather - get weather in location (pas as argument)